emrepacaci/MythicalMysfitsWebAPP/README.md

 ## Overview

-This project has built by following aws-modern-application workshop.
+This project has built by following aws-modern-application workshop and based on N-tier architecture to create decoupled and highly available application.

 * A static website served static directly from Amazon S3
 * Created the Core infrastructure using AWS CloudFormation